-Pumpkin seeds are nutritious, calorie-rich, and are high in healthy fats, protein, dietary fiber, and other beneficial nutrients.
+Pumpkin seeds are nutritious, calorie-rich, and high in healthy fats, protein, dietary fiber, and other beneficial nutrients.
 While pumpkin seeds include both the hulled kernels and the un-hulled whole seeds, the latter is most often the kind that you roast and snack on.
 In addition to snacking, pumpkin seeds are also a common ingredient in Mexican cuisine.

 - This snack is a good source of zinc, contributing to liver health and improved overall health during pregnancy.